lufinkey/kodi-openbox/README.md

 * **kodi-openbox-session** - runs a kodi-openbox session
 * **kodi-openbox-runprogram** - closes kodi and runs a command.
 Kodi will reopen when the command completes.
 Arguments are the command to run
-* **kodi-openbox-runprogram.real** - disowned process from kodi-openbox-runprogram.
-You should not run this manually

 ### Openbox background
 To set the background color of your openbox session, add the following command to *~/.config/openbox/autostart.sh*